stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

     .add(FrameBuffer.END)
 ```

-Again note that the reset command is invoked before the start of the render pass.
+Again note the pool is `reset` before the start of the pass.

-Finally we configure retrieval of the query results as a frame listener task that dumps the vertex count to the console:
+Finally the query results are configured as a frame listener task that dumps the vertex count to the console:

 ```java
 @Bean